 Dropping and Adding Courses

-Students who wish to change their schedules can do so online prior to the first day of the term or once the term has begun by submitting a Drop/Add form to the Office of Records and Registration.
-Please note if a class has already met one time, students will not be permitted to enroll in it.
+Students who wish to change their schedules can do so online prior to the first day of the term or once the term has begun by submitting an Add/Drop form to the Office of Records and Registration.
+Please note if a class has already met, students will not be permitted to enroll in it.
 Students may not enroll in an online class after the term has begun.
 All registrations in an online class must be done prior to the first day of the term.
 All registrations in a hybrid class must be done by the first day of the term.
 Permission to add a course after it has met can only be granted by the appropriate Academic Dean.

 Students who do not complete the course and who do not complete the withdrawal process may receive an F unless there are extenuating circumstances.
 If extenuating circumstances prevail, the student must contact the Office of Counseling and Student Success to be considered for the late withdrawal process.
 The Academic Calendar